Chinese market regulator strengthens protection for food delivery workers | Business

 Chinese market regulator strengthens protection for food delivery workers

-Food delivery platforms in China will be required to guarantee riders' income above minimum pay, insurance and a relaxation in deadlines for deliveries, under reforms announced on Monday by China's market regulator.
-The guidelines were issued by the State Administration for Market Regulation along with six other administrative departments, including the National Development and Reform Commission, the Cyberspace Administration of China and the Ministry of Public Security.
+Food delivery platforms in China, including Meituan and Alibaba's Ele.me, have attracted severe criticism on social media for their treatment of delivery workers, most of whom are not covered by basic social and medical insurance.
+Meituan will "resolutely implement" the guidelines and continue to "effectively enhance labour rights," it said in a statement.

-Food delivery platforms in China will be required to guarantee riders' income above minimum pay, insurance and a relaxation in deadlines for deliveries, under reforms announced on Monday by China's market regulator.
+Food delivery platforms in China are being pushed to guarantee their workers with income above minimum pay, insurance and a relaxation in delivery deadlines, under a set of reforms announced on Monday by China's market regulator.

-Both, Meituan and Alibaba's Ele.me did not immediately respond to Reuters' requests for comment.
+Meituan will "resolutely implement" the guidelines and continue to "effectively enhance labour rights," it said in a statement.
+Alibaba's Ele.me did not respond to a Reuters request for comment.
 Meituan has been working with the government to purchase employment injury insurance for its delivery drivers, the company's chief executive, Wang Xing, said on a conference call in May.

 Investors are worrying about the rising cost of employing riders by the platforms, Reuters had previously reported.
-Meituan's Hong Kong-listed shares slumped nearly 14%, against a 4.13% drop in the Hang Seng Index.
+Meituan's Hong Kong-listed shares slumped nearly 14%, against a drop of 4.13% in the Hang Seng Index.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)